eladschiller/Renaissance-SDN/README.md

-# Renaissance: a self-Stabilizing Distributed SDN Control Plane
+# Renaissance: a Self-Stabilizing Distributed SDN Control Plane

 By introducing programmability, automated verification, and innovative debugging tools, Software-Defined Networks (SDNs) are poised to meet the increasingly stringent dependability requirements of today's communication networks.
 However, the design of fault-tolerant SDNs remains an open challenge.